danialgoodwin/dev/git-github-cheat-sheet.md

         git add . // Stages all files to be tracked that aren't in the .gitignore file. git commit -m "Remove tracked gitignore files" // Commit now so that these changes don't get in the way of your real code changes.

-- Once these tracked files are removed locally, you can push the commit to the remote repository and the files will be removed from there also.
+- Once these tracked files are removed locally, you can push the commit to the remote repository and the files will be automatically removed from there also.

 ## GitHub (Remote) Cheat sheet ##